SEO I: Semantic Tagging, Key Wording, and Sitemaps

 SEO encompasses a lot.
-One means of Search Engine Optimization is the semantic tagging of sections, which became possible with HTML5. bootScore is very well positioned here.
+One means of Search Engine Optimization is the semantic tagging of sections, which became possible with HTML5.
+In this respect, bootScore and SEO fit well together:

 <main>, <aside>, <article>, <header>, <nav> and <section> are meant to show search engines what is important in terms of content and what is not.
 Including these tags properly is the job of a WordPress theme.
 In bootScore, <main> delimits the central content from “subordinate stuff” in all templates. <aside> marks the thematic side section the sidebar.php, <header> important headings, and <nav> the less important navigation elements.
 Even the tag <article> is used correctly in index.php to separate the teasers of the individual articles as thematically independent areas. bootScore knows its craft.

-What is missing is key wording and an outline of the site structure, the sitemap.
-These aspects are not the job of bootscore, but are necessary for successful sites.
-And both can be realized with plugins:
+What is missing is keywording and an outline of the site structure, the sitemap.
+These aspects are not the job of bootScore but are necessary for successful sites.
+Fortunately, we can realize both with plugins:

 [ en | de ]